 - No waterproof option

-The Alpinestars Tech 7 boots are an ideal choice for trail and enduro riders.
-Adventure motorcycle riders will also like them for the extra protection they give in offroad riding.
+The Alpinestars Tech 7 boots are an ideal choice for the trail, motocross, and enduro riders.
+Adventure motorcycle riders may also like them for the extra protection they give while offroad riding.

 It’s good to see the technology of the $600 boot finding its way down to the $200 to $400 boot.